01 of 12

 02 of 12

-With your flat-bladed shovel, grade the soil where the blocks will rest until the soil is flat, level, and compact.
+With your flat blade shovel, grade the soil where the blocks will rest until the soil is flat, level, and compact.

-Use your short 2x4 as a screed to further level the soil by drawing the 2x4 towards you, scraping off soil to create a level area.Continue to 3 of 12 below.
+Use your short 2 by 4 as a screed to further level the soil by drawing the 2 by 4 towards you, scraping off soil to create a level area.Continue to 3 of 12 below.

 03 of 12

-Lay Base of Sand or Gravel As Base For Retaining Wall
+Lay Sand or Gravel as Base for Retaining Wall

 There are various, often conflicting prescriptions for how much or little sand or gravel to lay down as a base for the wall.

-Keep in mind is that you want to provide a base that will keep your lowest course of blocks above mud.
+Keep in mind that you want to provide a base that will keep your lowest course of blocks above any mud.
 Water will inevitably seep to the bottom of your wall, and when it collects at the base, it will turn into mud.
-By laying 1 or 2 inches of sand or gravel, you raise the lowest row above this mud.Continue to 4 of 12 below.
+By laying one or two inches of sand or gravel, you raise the lowest row above this mud.Continue to 4 of 12 below.

 04 of 12